buckyroberts/JavaScript-Lessons/README.md

 ![](http://i.imgur.com/vPUXp2n.png)

-# JavaScript Lessons

-This is a collection of various lessons and code snippets from my JavaScript tutorials.

 ## Course Outline

 Note: This is just for me *(Bucky)* to keep track of all my lessons on YouTube, you can ignore this.